Manzanita

 Arctostaphylos viscida

 Manzanita firewood burns long and very hot.
 Manzanita is a shrub or small tree in the Western US that typically only reaches a height of 6′-8′ tall.
-Pieces will typically be small and usually crooked but this dense hardwood will put out a lot of heat so use it with caution, I have seen stoves glow red from loading it up with too much of this wood.
-In a stove it’s best to build small fires or mix it with other species of wood.
+Pieces will typically be small and usually crooked, but this dense hardwood will put out a lot of heat, so use it with caution, I have seen stoves glow red from loading it up with too much of this wood.
+When burning it in a stove, it’s best to build small fires or mix it with other species of wood.

 Manzanita Firewood BTU Ratings